Overview

 Keep in mind:

-• Even though your Roth contributions have already been taxed, any earnings you receive on them have not, so you’ll have a bigger tax bill for the year of the conversion.
+• Even though your after-tax in-plan Roth contributions have already been taxed, any earnings you receive on them have not, so you’ll have a bigger tax bill for the year of the conversion.

-• Roth conversions have a five-year holding period.
-In exchange for the tax benefits, you cannot access your converted funds without paying a penalty for five years after your Roth in-plan conversion.
+• After-tax in-plan Roth conversions have a five-year holding period.
+In exchange for the tax benefits, you cannot access your converted funds without paying a penalty for five years after your after-tax in-plan Roth conversion.

 Investment Options